Herald of Truth Staff

 Kay has also served as editor/author of Feminisinsights, a women’s section of a Christian publication for 20 years.
 Her writings have appeared in Think, a Focus Press publication; Herald of Truth blogs; and Heartlight Magazine, a daily Christian electronic publication.
 Kay is active in Forming Faith Foundations ministry writing devotionals and serving in their annual retreats.
 She has made numerous retreats to Ukraine where she spoke in the National Women’s Conference and has spoken at various other retreats.
 The publishing of Beyond the Rain and Don’t Hurry Sunrise is the realization of a life-long dream.

 Her four children and their spouses bring her much delight as do the 13 grandchildren who call her “Yonna.

 Joey Roberts joined the Herald of Truth staff in June of 2018.
-He serves as the Vice President/Director of Communications and Administration.
+He serves as the Executive Vice President/Director of Communications and Administration.